So far, we’ve discussed the overall recruitment process and the role a recruiter should play in the process.

 - Present candidates with the training and development opportunities of working for your business;

 - Give candidates an insight into the working culture within the business;

-Good candidates are in high demand so, if the place your work looks less like Google and more like a small accounting firm, you need to spend time making sure candidates know all the great things about working for your business and why it is better than the next best available alternative.
+Good candidates are in high demand, so if the place your work looks less like Google and more like a small accounting firm, you need to spend time making sure candidates know all the great things about working for your business and why it is better than the next best available alternative.

 - Whether you could hire someone;

-- What concerns, if any, you have about each candidate so you know what to focus on in future interviews;
+- What concerns, if any, do you have about each candidate so you know what to focus on in future interviews;

-- Candidates who are exiting the process have set aside a considerable amount of time to meet you and giving them something to take away from the process will help ensure they exit with a positive impression of you and the business;
+- Candidates who are exiting the process have set aside a considerable amount of time to meet you, and giving them something to take away from the process will help ensure they exit with a positive impression of you and the business;

 Psych testing is becoming more and more common and is done for a few different reasons: